nickcanz/search-go/README.md

 Hello from load-books
 ```

-## Connecting to Elasticsearch
+## Connecting to Elasticsearch via the go-elasticsearch library

 We're now ready to connect to our Elasticsearch cluster.
 We need three pieces of information: the url, the access key, and the secret key.

 We can get all of this info from `Credentials` page of our cluster.
-We don't want to put this information directly into our code, so let's put the information into environment variables via a `.env` file.
+We don't want to put this information directly into our code, so let's put the information into environment variables via a `.env` file that we can load in our application using an open source library [github.com/joho/godotenv](https://github.com/joho/godotenv).

 ```bash
 ES_URL=<base url>